-Elisabeth Turmo is a Norwegian violinist.
-She recently graduated from the Royal College of Music in London, where she took a Master in Performance.
-She is known for her stage presence and singing tone quality as well as conveying the stormful temperament of a Northern Norwegian. «She appears as a born soloist» – Jostein Pedersen
+Elisabeth Turmo is a Norwegian violinist who recently graduated from the Royal College of Music in London, where she did a Master in Performance.
+She is known for her stage presence, singing tone quality as well as the stormful temperament of a Northern Norwegian.

 She completed her Bachelor studies at Barratt Due Institute of Music with professor Detlef Hahn.
 Elisabeth started learning the violin when she was seven years old with Trond Wika.
 At the age of 12 Elisabeth became one of the youngest students ever to be admitted to the Young Talents Program at the conservatory in Trondheim where she studied with professor Bjarne Fiskum.
 Elisabeth also plays the Norwegian National Instrument, the Harding Fiddle, and was studying with Arne Viken.

 Elisabeth is playing on a Charles Boullangier, 1837, kindly on loan from Dextra Musica`s instrument foundation.
 Elisabeth has also recently performed as a soloist in venues such as St James`s Piccadilly, Dulwich Picture Gallery, St Mary’s Perivale, Regent Hall, St Martin in the fields, Victoria&Albert Museum (London), Palazzo Giuliari (Italy), Stormen Concert House (Bodø), and the Norwegian Opera House.